“I’ve learned that home isn’t a place, it’s a feeling.”

 Now that I’m finally settled in a physical location that feels more fitting, I’ve been exploring what “home” really means to me.
 As my dear friend, Rae recently said, “At a time when our home is crumbling under the actions of our own species, we are needing to define what it means to be home, where home really is, and how we want to live these last years on earth.”
 I couldn’t agree more.

-On the ethereal plane, home is the Soul.
+On the ethereal plane, home is the Soul, the truth of my Being.
 This is one of the few absolutes in my life.
 On the physical plane, however, it seems that home is whatever brings me closer to the Soul.
 Home used to be a physical location where I could “hang my hat”.
 This is no longer the case.
-That said, I’m also mindful how choosing the right physical location has become more important as the business-as-usual density of the larger collective interacts with my own intuitive knowing of outright biosphere collapse.
+That said, I’m also mindful how choosing the right physical location has become more important as the business-as-usual density of the larger collective interacts with my own intuitive knowing of biosphere collapse.
 One thing I know is that I feel most at home when in the presence of those who mean the most to me.
 In that, I realize that my search for home has, in essence, always been more of an inner reveal than an external search.
-The simplicity is so beautiful.

 In the end, my conclusion is as follows: “Home” is a state of Being.
 Creating a physical sanctuary to sustain a state of Being while surrounded by nurturing people I love, is the ultimate definition of home.
 With the freedom to fully be mySelf in this beautiful space of respectful reciprocity, I am at peace.
 In that great freedom, I know that I am finally home.